BryceDecker/InterviewAnalysis/README.md

 Next, we will perform feature analysis and identify the strongest predictors of Lebron's tone during NBA Finals interviews.
 These are the big moments; this is where remaining poised and leading the team is most impactful!

-Finally, we test and optimize various ML algorithms to predict Lebron's tone on a test set of data.
+Finally, we test and optimize various ML models to predict Lebron's tone on a test set of data.
 How well can our models predict tone with limitations to factors and a small sample size?

 ## :mag_right: Interview Source
 http://www.asapsports.com/show_player.php?id=13888